ayanagriffin/pixelpaint/README.md

 edit this page!

 -------------------------
+**aug12**

 add in mouse dragging ✔

+new image button ✔

+new defaults ✔

+sliders and cushion slider functionality ✔

+positioning of elements ✔

+**aug13**

+grayscale template ✔

 hide GuideSquares if paintingIsFinished ✔

 make it so user can't get same default image multiple times ✔